Special Circumstances and Appeals

 - All other discretionary expenses

-HCU financial aid administrators (FAAs) have statutory authority to use professional judgment to make adjustments on a case-by-case basis to the cost of attendance or to the data elements used in calculating the EFC to reflect a student’s special circumstances with supporting documentation.
+HCU financial aid administrators (FAAs) have statutory authority to use professional judgment to make adjustments on a case-by-case basis to the cost of attendance or to the data elements used in calculating the Student Aid Index (SAI) to reflect a student’s special circumstances with supporting documentation.
 The use of professional judgment where students and/or their families have been affected by COVID-19 is permitted, such as in the case where an employer closes for a period of time as a result of COVID-19.

 In making professional judgment determinations, FAAs must obtain documentation and retain it in each student’s file.
 This documentation must substantiate the reason for any adjustment.
 If no supporting documentation is received, your appeal may be denied.